How to find the best school for your child in Australia and answers to all your questions if you are moving from the UK

 All Australian schools, public and private, must be registered with the Education Department in their state or territory.
-They’re also required to comply with government regulations around the registration of their teaching staff and standard / level of infrastructure.
+They’re also required to comply with government regulations around the registration of their teaching staff and standard/level of infrastructure.

 NB: Public schools in Australia are free state schools and not private schools like in the UK.
-So for the rest of this guide we’ll be using the Aussie terminology.
+So for the rest of this guide, we’ll be using the Aussie terminology.

 Australia’s public schooling system guarantees a place for every school age child at their local public school, including new migrants.
 Obviously, the number of non-government schools available helps take the pressure off the government school system to do this but nonetheless, the commitment remains.
 Having said that, there are also ‘selective’ high schools in NSW that require students to obtain what is called the NSW Selective High School Minimum Entry Score before they’ll be accepted.

 Most Australian public schools enrol students according to a catchment zone or district system, similar to the UK.
 These zones are determined by each state’s Department of Education.
 Whilst every attempt is made to ensure children have a place at their closest local public school, there are times when the designated school for a particular area is not the closest one for all residents in that area.
-You’ll find maps of all the Australian school catchment zones and districts here.

 Parents can send their children to a public school outside their designated catchment zone but accepting out of zone applicants is up to the school involved.
 Children are also not guaranteed a place in any school outside their local public school.